webinstall/webi-installers/rg/README.md

 ## Cheat Sheet

 > Ripgrep (`rg`) is smart.
 It's like grep if grep were built for code.
 It
-> respects `.gitignore` and `.ignore`, has all of the sensible options you want
+> respects `.gitignore` and `.ignore`, has all of the sensible options you
-> (colors, numbers, etc) turned on by default, is written in Rust, and simply
+> want (colors, numbers, etc) turned on by default, is written in Rust, and
-> outperforms grep in every imaginable way.
+> typically outperforms grep in many use cases.

 ```bash
 rg <search-term> # searches recursively, ignoring .git, node_modules, etc